So often we get caught up in being miserable having to do things for other people.

 Here’s a case in point: I’ve never been an animal lover.
 In fact, I’ve been quite the opposite.
 I used to say, “If I ever got a dog, it would be because I wanted to spend money and clean up poop.”
 Getting any kind of animal was just never something I was interested in.

-I did think dogs were pretty cool, but I didn’t want one.
+I did think dogs were pretty cool, but I didn’t want to own one.
 Cats, on the other hand, were one of the stupidest animals on the planet.
 I hated them, and I wasn’t afraid to let everyone know it.

 Well, as it turns out, my third daughter absolutely loves animals and she especially loves cats.
 I had promised her, many years ago, that when we had a larger house and some property, that maybe we could look into getting an animal.